A Handfasting CeremonyPart 4 of The Elements Series - A Wedding Celebrant's Perspective

 I’d like to thank Maisie and Simon, Xiao and Jiajing and Tasha and Ben for letting me share with you a part of their incredibly special day.

-I’d like to also thank the talented and generous Simon&Maisie Photography for the pic of them tying the knot, Ian Jeffery for the amazing pic of Tasha and Ben’s woodland handfasting and Dom Hu from RAW Vision for lovely pic of Xiao and Jiajing’s hand binding.
+I’d like to thank the talented and generous Simon&Maisie Photography for the pic of them tying the knot, Ian Jeffery for the amazing pic of Tasha and Ben’s woodland handfasting, Helen, from Helen Lisk Photography for the two close up shots and Dom Hu from RAW Vision for lovely pic of Xiao and Jiajing’s hand binding.

 Look out for the fifth part of this series – A Unity Candle Ceremony !